 Time for our takeaways:

-- Social messaging apps are constantly gaining popularity and are nowadays considered mainstream tools of communication.
-WhatsApp and Facebook messenger is just a couple of the most prominent examples.
+- Social messaging apps are constantly gaining popularity and nowadays are considered mainstream tools of communication.
+WhatsApp and Facebook messenger are just a couple of the most prominent examples.

-- Facebook messenger campaigns can help you get the visibility you need, raise brand awareness while offering a different CTA.
-People who will message you are likely to have a legitimate interest and develop a relevant question.
+- Facebook messenger campaigns can help you get the visibility you need and raise brand awareness while offering a different CTA.
+People who message you are likely to have a legitimate interest and relevant questions.

-- Intake is another aspect that can receive the benefits of messaging, as through social messaging apps, you can get in touch with people outside of the US, who could potentially be discouraged to call.
+- Intake is another aspect that can experience the benefits of messaging.
+Through social messaging apps, you can get in touch with people outside of the US who might otherwise be discouraged to call.

-- Community outreach and overall growth can also receive a substantial boost by the effective use of a strategy involving digital messaging and texting.
-Simply put, a touch of personalization, combined with the ability to communicate quickly and efficiently, can do wonders for your presence within local communities and existing/prospective clients.
+- Community outreach and overall growth can also receive a substantial boost through the effective use of a strategy involving digital messaging and texting.
+Simply put, a touch of personalization combined with the ability to communicate quickly and efficiently can do wonders for your presence within local communities and existing/prospective clients.